 There are many situations where objects interact with each other, for example, during collisions.
 In this investigation we want to compare the forces exerted by the objects on each other.
 In a collision, both objects might have the same mass and be moving at the same speed, or one object might be much more massive, or they might be moving at very different speeds.
-What factors might determine the forces the objects exert on each other?
-Is there some general law that relates these forces?
+Think about these questions while performing the collisions: What factors might determine the forces the objects exert on each other?
+Is there some general law that relates to these forces?